robe2037/tract_estimates_2000/README.md

 ### Preprocessing

 Raw files for all three sources are converted to a consistent long format.
+Preprocessing scripts are found in `/R/01_preproc`.
 Preprocessed files are stored in `/data/preproc`.

 ### Race Category Reallocation